Aryan-Bharadwaj-dev/ip-phantom/README.md

 - Personal privacy protection on your own systems
 - Academic research and cybersecurity education
 - Security testing of systems you own or have explicit permission to test
-- Bug bounty programs where IP rotation is permitted
+- Bug bounty programs where IP changing is permitted
 - Demonstrations and training in controlled environments

 ❌ **PROHIBITED:**